psychoinformatics-de/psychoinformatics-www/content/pages/teaching.rst

 the writing process can be obtained from `the lab's GitHub page
 <https://github.com/psychoinformatics-de>`_.

-We offer `guidelines (in German) </leitfaden.pdf>`_ on how theses, reports, and articles need to be compliant with formal requirements.
+We offer `guidelines (in German) </leitfaden.pdf>`_ on how to write theses, reports, and articles that are compliant with formal requirements.

 Ongoing Thesis Projects